namrata4447/Aatmani-Project-Doc/README.md

 ### Software Description
 #### Terraform
-Terraform an infrastructure provisioning tool where you can store your cloud infrastructure setup as codes.
-IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.
+Terraform is the infrastructure as code tool from HashiCorp.
+It is a tool for building, changing, and managing infrastructure in a safe, repeatable way.

 #### Docker
 Docker is an open source platform that enables developers to build, deploy, run, update and manage containerized applications.